 Systemic Ideologies and The Role of Sign Language Interpreters

-Systemic ideologies tend to prioritize content stemmed from the teacher’s formal curricula or high-stake testing standards.
+Systemic ideologies tend to prioritize content stemmed from from the teacher’s formal curricula or high-stake testing standards.
 Some even have language policies or IEP documents that cite which kind of language mode or communication is required.
-In general education, spoken language, as a rule, seems to dominate the environment while a signed language is expected to function discreetly in a corner.
-It can be a struggle, then, for sign language interpreters to garner the resources and support needed to perform their job well in that kind of unbalanced dynamic, and to circumvent that requires some creativity.
+In general education, spoken language as a rule seems to dominate the environment while a signed language is expected to function discreetly in a corner.
+It can be a struggle then for interpreters to garner the resources and support needed to perform their job well in that kind of unbalanced dynamic, and to circumvent that requires some creativity.
 Next slide.
 [SLIDE at 16:06.]

 Collaboration is Key

-Another idea to foster collaboration is to reach out to any note takers present in the classroom.
+Another idea to foster collaboration is to reach out to any notetakers present in the classroom.
 Notetakers, like interpreters, are accustomed to attending primarily to the formal instruction in the room- mainly the teacher.
-But if a sign language interpreter took it upon her/himself to alert the note taker to the importance and impact of incidental learning, notes would then become one more way for the Deaf student to have access to the environment beyond official instruction.
+But if an interpreter took it upon her/himself to alert the notetaker to the importance and impact of incidental learning, notes would then become one more way for the Deaf student to have access to the environment beyond official instruction.

 I urge all of you to contemplate exactly how you approach your daily work.
 After all, you are an important voice in our mutual collaboration and benefit.
 Through continued dialogue, we can work toward transformation.
 It does not happen overnight of course, but will with ongoing investment from all of us.
 As the hashtag says, “it’s our turn,” and I then put it to you as becoming “your turn” in this effort.
 Before I close, I have one more thought to share: [holds up poster] challenge your practice.
 Think outside the box.
 See it from 10,000 feet.
 Delve into the layers that make up who you are as a practitioner.
 Heed your intuition, and keep on the path.
 Thank you.